 Another barrier to entry that keeps the average price of a co-op vs. condo is lower because they often require more money to be put down upfront.
 Sometimes there are even clauses saying this money cannot be money from a bank loan but has to be the buyer’s pre-existing cash reserves, thus purchased 100% in cash.
 One good thing about co-ops, though, is that the money you pay your share of the building’s taxes and mortgages is deductible from your income taxes.

 Also, once you are actually in one, the arduous admissions process that you went through will have to be completed by all other potential neighbors.
-This saves you from the possibility of living next to Kid Rock or some other similarly lovely character.
+It saves you from the possibility of living next to Kid Rock or some other similarly lovely character.
 Also, some of the oldest, most prestigious buildings in Manhattan are co-ops.

 The same is right about condos, but the point is that many co-ops have a certain old-money flare to them that condos often eschew.
 Other than those benefits, though, there’s little to say in the way of cooperatives.
 Condos are notably better as investments.
 They are easier to buy and sell; thus are considerably more a liquid asset.